onnx/onnx-mlir/README.md

 ## Setting up ONNX-MLIR using Prebuilt Containers

-The preferred approach to using and developing ONNX-MLIR is to used Docker Images and Containers, as getting the proper code dependences may be tricky on some systems.
+The preferred approach to using and developing ONNX-MLIR is to use Docker Images and Containers, as getting the proper code dependences may be tricky on some systems.
 Our instructions on using ONNX-MLIR with dockers are [here](docs/Docker.md).

 ## Setting up ONNX-MLIR directly